I’m murdering these as I find them, but they’re interesting while they’re still alive. Take a look.

 The sun shone down on them.
 Smiling grandkids, happy windloos days.
 Actually I hadn’t actually prayed.
 I pulled some strings.
 As St Peter I have connections, so I called on the Roman god Venti and the Egyptian god Amun about the wind.
 Together, they delivered.
 Bacchus was unable to help with the wine situation.

-You need to kick back with Binocs, Beer, Telescope on Tripod and – lately – Camera to do your front porch birding justice, and I have just the chair for it on my porch – a Lazy Boy thingamiebob.
+You need to kick back with Binocs, Beer, Telescope-on-a-Tripod and – lately – also a Camera to do your front porch birding justice.
+And I have just the chair for it on my porch – a Lazy Boy thingamiebob.
 Newish . .

-An Argentine-African United Nations veterinarian writes a lovely blog he calls A Bush Snob Out Of Africa.
+Now: An Argentine-African United Nations veterinarian writes a lovely blog he calls A Bush Snob Out Of Africa.
 In it he has a feature called Spot The Beast in which he shows a picture of a cryptic or camouflaged creature and invites you to find it.
-Then he zooms in to reveal an insect on bark, or a mantis, a leaf butterfly or moth, a frog, even a cheetah hidden in grass.
-I love it.
+Then he zooms in to reveal an insect on bark, or a mantis, a leaf butterfly, or a moth, a frog, even a cheetah hidden in grass.
+I love it and I love spotting his ‘hidden’ beasts.

-So go back to the picture above and see if you can spot the dragon or dinosaur sharing my chair today.
+So now: Go back to the picture above and see if you can spot the hidden dragon or crouching dinosaur sharing my chair today.
 Only then scroll down:

 .